Boatswain: Notable boatswains

 A number of boatswains and naval boatswains mates have achieved fame.
 Reuben James and William Wiley are famous for their heroism in the Barbary Wars and are namesakes of the ships USS Reuben James and USS Wiley.
 Medal of Honor recipients Francis P. Hammerberg and George Robert Cholister were U.S. Navy boatswain's mates, as was Navy Cross recipient Stephen Bass.
-Victoria Cross recipients John Sheppard, John Sullivan, Henry Curtis, and John Harrison were Royal Navy boatswain's mates.
+Victoria Cross recipients John Sheppard, John Sullivan, Henry Curtis and John Harrison were Royal Navy boatswain's mates.

-During World War II Bosun John Crisp RN is credited in "The Colditz Story" by escapee Pat Reid as providing, whilst a prisoner of war at Oflag IV-C, Colditz Castle, the expertise and enthusiasm to manufacture torn and then woven "bedsheet ropes", tested for appropriate strength, using his extensive maritime experience.
+During World War II Bosun John Crisp RN is mentioned in "The Colditz Story" by fellow prisoner of war at Colditz Castle, and later escapee, Pat Reid.
+Crisp provided the expertise and enthusiasm to manufacture torn and then woven "bedsheet ropes", tested for appropriate strength using his extensive maritime experience.

+Also during World War II, Chief Boatswain Arthur Parker rescued a horse injured by Japanese attacks on the island of Tulagi in Guadalcanal and was able to bring her back to the United States on the Victory ship "Jack London".
+Parker's experiences were portrayed in the second half of the 1946 MGM film "Gallant Bess".

 There are also a handful of boatswains and boatswain's mates in literature.
 The boatswain in William Shakespeare's The Tempest is a central character in the opening scene, which takes place aboard a ship at sea, and appears again briefly in the final scene.
 Typhoon by Joseph Conrad has a nameless boatswain who tells Captain MacWhirr of a "lump" of men going overboard during the peak of the storm.
 Also, the character Bill Bobstay in Gilbert and Sullivan's musical comedy H.M.S.
 Pinafore is alternatively referred to as a "bos'un" and a "boatswain's mate".
 Another boatswain from literature is Smee from Peter Pan.
 Lord Byron had a Newfoundland dog named Boatswain.
 Byron wrote the famous poem "Epitaph to a Dog" and had a monument made for him at Newstead Abbey.
 The 1907 naval gothic novel The Boats of the "Glen Carrig" by William Hope Hodgson features the character of the ship's "bo'sun" as an important member of the crew and a personal friend to the narrator.

 Billy Bones was a boatswain in the fictional Starz TV show Black Sails.

-Scouting

-Quartermaster is the highest rank in the Sea Scouts, BSA, an older youth (13–21) co-ed programme.
-The youth can also elect a youth leader, giving that youth the title "boatswain".
-In the Netherlands, a boatswain (Bootsman) is the patrol leader of a Sea Scout patrol (Bak); in Flanders, it is the assistant patrol leader of a Sea Scout patrol (Kwartier).